L0wperformer/QtRestTest/README.md

-# QtRestTest
+# Qt/QMLRestTest
-This is a small project for testing out my RestAPI with Qt5.15.2
+This is a small project for testing out my RestAPI with Qt 5.15.2 and QML

 ===ONLY SUPPORTS JSON===